nonbili/purescript-ffi-best-practices/src/Practice/Json/README.md

-# Use Json to interoperate PureScript record with JavaScript code
+# Use Json to interoperate

-**Best practice**: Convert Promise to Aff when dealing with async foreign code.
+**Best practice**: Use Json to pass a value back and forth between PureScript and JavaScript.

 ```purescript
 -- Run with `spago run -m Practice.Json.Main`